re-framejs/re-framejs/docs/Talking-To-Servers.md

 We'll assume there's a json-returning server endpoint at "http://json.my-endpoint.com/blah".
-We want to GET from that endpoint and put a processed version of the returned json into `app-db`.
+We want to GET from that endpoint and put a processed version of the returned json into `appDb`.

 ## Triggering The Request